icub-tech-iit/documentation/docs/icub_kinematics/icub-shoulders-range-of-motion/icub-shoulders-range-of-motion.md

     By contrast, when controlling the arm in the **Cartesian Space** by means of the [Cartesian Controller](https://robotology.github.io/robotology-documentation/doc/html/icub_cartesian_interface.html), the software will always find solutions for the reaching task that **comply with the cable length constraints**.

 ## Correct Limits
-Each tendon imposes the following constraints on the shoulder's joints:
+The length of the tendons imposes the following constraints on the shoulder's joints:

 $$
 \begin{equation}